-Pierluisi, a Democrat, was the resident commissioner from Puerto Rico from 2009 to 2016.
+Pierluisi was the resident commissioner from Puerto Rico and was a Democrat.
+He served from 2009 to 2016.

-Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Pierluisi can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Pierluisi can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Read our 2016 Report Card for Pierluisi.

-The chart is based on the bills Pierluisi sponsored and cosponsored.
+The chart is based on the bills Pierluisi sponsored and cosponsored from Jan 5, 2011 to Dec 30, 2016.
 See full analysis methodology.

 Pierluisi sponsored bills primarily in these issue areas:

 Health (32%) Taxation (21%) Social Welfare (13%) Finance and Financial Sector (8%) Government Operations and Politics (8%) Public Lands and Natural Resources (8%) Education (5%) Armed Forces and National Security (5%)

 Some of Pierluisi’s most recently sponsored bills include...

 - H.R.
 4163 (114th): Territories Medicare Prescription Drug Assistance Equity Act of 2015

 - H.Res.
 499 (114th): Amending the Rules of the House of Representatives to allow Delegates and …